CodeDanCode/Bluetooth-Base-App/README.md

 ```
 python rpi_bluetooth.py
 ```
 once started open app on the android device and click the connect button.
-This should show all devices that your phone has been paired to. click on the raspberry pi that is listed. this should make the insecure connection for bluetooth communication. once connected the android app should display "Connected to RaspberryPi" click the send button and you should see "Received 1" in the Raspberry Pi terminal
+This should show all devices that your phone has been paired to.
+click on the raspberry pi that is listed. this should make the insecure connection for bluetooth communication.
+once connected the android app should display "Connected to RaspberryPi".
+click the send button and you should see "Received 1" in the Raspberry Pi terminal.

-and there you go you have successfully sent/received data between two devices using bluetooth
+and there you go you have successfully sent/received data between two devices using bluetooth.